mojaloop/mojaloop-business-docs/vuepress/docs/guides/checking_settlement_details.md

 The following additional details are shown:

-* **Debit**: List of transfers with transfer amounts that are recorded as a debit for the DFSP. <question: send transfers or receive transfer?>
+* **Debit**: List of transfers with transfer amounts that are recorded as a debit for the DFSP.
-* **Credit**: List of transfers with transfer amounts that are recorded as a credit for the DFSP. <question: send transfers or receive transfer?>
+* **Credit**: List of transfers with transfer amounts that are recorded as a credit for the DFSP.